What causes blurred vision?

 Do you experience blurred vision in front of a screen?

-It’s 2018 and one third of Americans spend 8 hours of the day in front of their screen.
+It’s 2019 and one third of Americans spend 8 hours of the day in front of their screen.
 This can contribute to Digital Eye Strain and common symptoms include eye fatigue, blurred vision and headaches.
 People who stare at digital screens all day are likely to feel the effects of blurred vision from computer screens.
 Think about it, we all read on our iPads, work on our laptops, and text on our phones.
 It should come as no surprise that we’re constantly in front of screens since that’s how we absorb most of our content.
 Now more than ever before so much of one’s daily life occurs before a screen.
 In fact, according to the Vision Council, 27.9% of adult Americans report experiencing blurred vision.
-Thankfully, Felix Gray blue light glasses are here to help.
+Thankfully, Felix Gray Blue Light glasses are here to help.

 Felix Grays protect your eyes from blurry vision after reading on your phone or any electronic device.
-Felix Gray glasses filter Blue Light and eliminate glare to mitigate symptoms of Digital Eye Strain and protect your eyes from computer blurred vision.
+Felix Gray glasses filter Blue Light and eliminate glare to mitigate symptoms of Digital Eye Strain (also known as Computer Vision Syndrome) and protect your eyes from computer blurred vision.
 We embed our lenses with Blue Light filtering technology so they’re clear and effective.
 We don’t have a yellow tint on our lens which creates an overall better visual experience.
 So, when you’re scrolling online through Facebook, Twitter, or Instagram you can protect your eyes from Blue Light.
 We’re always releasing new colors and special styles so we have a variety of looks to pick from.
 We have something for everyone so regardless of your age you’re sure to find a frame for you.
 You can search through our website and please feel free to reach out on our Help Center and our customer experience team would be happy to assist with any questions.
 We offer free shipping and free returns so there’s no risk!
 You can also sign up for our email list and join our newsletter to view our looks stay up to date with all news related to Felix Gray.
 If computers cause blurry vision for you, then feel free to explore our site to find a pair of Felix Grays!

 How long does blurred vision last?

 Unfortunately, there isn’t a single answer for how long blurred vision lasts.
 Some people experience sudden blurred vision in both eyes or sudden blurred vision in one eye.
 Others can experience blurred vision for longer periods of time and even for weeks.
 The reason someone experiences blurred vision will likely be connected with the amount of time that person feels the effects.
-For many people blurred vision is not permanent, but if you experience blurred vision you should see your doctor and make sure your blurred vision is not connected to more serious disorders or issues.
+For many people blurred vision is not permanent, but if you experience blurred vision, you should see your doctor and make sure your blurred vision is not connected to more serious disorders or issues.

 Best solutions to treat blurred vision?